 He said the Government was “walking a tightrope” as it sought to bring interested parties together.

 He added: “This is a very finely-balanced and complicated situation.
-There are certain overseas companies interested in the plant, but only on the right terms and at the right price – and at the right time.
+There are certain overseas companies interested in the plant, but only on the right terms and at the right price – and at the

 “We have to take this one step at a time.
 I don’t want to create false hopes, but nor is there a reason to despair.